shabin5785/Golang_notes/GO_1.md

 import.
 Many declarat ions, like that of the var iable c in the tempconv.CToF function, are local, so they can be refer red to only from within the same function or perhaps just a par t of it.

+-The scope of a control-flow lab el, as used by break, continue, and goto statements, is the entire enclosing function.